sahilitrix/flic-ios/README.md

 # flic-ios
-ios application for interactive crowdfunding to stitch the gaps in underfunded/rare medical diseases - social networking w/ Firebase
+ios application for competing with friends and interactive crowdfunding to stitch the gaps in underfunded/rare medical diseases - social networking w/ Firebase